Lesson 1: Connecting to the Database Engine

 This topic discusses connecting to an on-premises SQL Server.
 To connect to Azure SQL Database, see Connect to SQL Database with SQL Server Management Studio and execute a sample T-SQL query.

 To determine the name of the instance of the Database Engine

 - Log into Windows as a member of the Administrators group, and open Management Studio.

 - In the Connect to Server dialog box, select Cancel.

 - If Registered Servers is not displayed, on the View menu, click Registered Servers.

 - With Database Engine selected on the Registered Servers toolbar, expand Database Engine, right-click Local Server Groups, point to Tasks, and then select Register Local Servers.
-Expand Local Server Groups to see all the instances of the Database Engine installed on the computer are displayed.
+Expand Local Server Groups to see all the instances of the Database Engine installed on the computer displayed.
 The default instance is unnamed and is shown as the computer name.
 A named instance displays as the computer name followed by a backward slash (\) and then the name of the instance.
 For SQL Server Express, the instance is named <computer_name>\sqlexpress unless the name was changed during setup.

 To verify that the Database Engine is running

 In Registered Servers, if the name of your instance of SQL Server has a green dot with a white arrow next to the name, the Database Engine is running and no further action is necessary.